ideabosque/netsuite_graphql_engine/README.md

 Before setting up the NetSuite GraphQL Engine, ensure you have the `netsuitemappings_soap.json` file properly configured.
 Refer to the [SuiteTalk Connector documentation](https://github.com/ideabosque/netsuite_connector) for guidance on configuring this file to suit your specific NetSuite environment.

-Certainly!
-In a shorter version, the `"ASYNC_FUNCTIONS"` dictionary maps GraphQL resolver function names to their corresponding asynchronous counterparts.
-These mappings enable asynchronous execution of GraphQL queries and mutations for improved performance.
-Here's a simplified explanation:

----

 ### ASYNC_FUNCTIONS Mapping

 The `"ASYNC_FUNCTIONS"` mapping associates GraphQL resolver function names with their corresponding asynchronous functions.
 This enables non-blocking execution of GraphQL queries and mutations, enhancing the server's responsiveness.